simonfrey/mastodon_wordpress_autopost/autopost-to-mastodon/trunk/readme.txt

 * remove hardcoded `[...]` from post excerpt
 * different excerpt function
 * Works with 5.0 and Gutenberg Editor
+* Create future toot the moment it gets tooted (not upfront)

 = 3.2.2 =
 * revert change